maoberlehner/markus-oberlehner-net/content/blog/how-to-handle-multi-row-forms-with-vue-vuex-and-vuex-map-fields.md

 date = "2018-01-28T11:11:11+02:00"
 title = "How to Handle Multi-row Forms with Vue, Vuex and vuex-map-fields" description = "Learn how to handle multi-row form data the Vuex way with the vuex-map-fields package." intro = "In one of my previous articles about form field handling in combination with Vuex, I introduced the vuex-map-fields package, which makes it possible to conveniently map a list of fields to Vuex conform getter and setter functions.
-In todays article we take it a step further and we'll explore how we can use the latest release of vuex-map-fields to build a Vuex powered multi-row form..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Vuex"]
+In today's article we take it a step further and we'll explore how we can use the latest release of vuex-map-fields to build a Vuex powered multi-row form..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Vuex"]